seme4/sameAs-Lite/README.md

 TODO: Needs some more help here, so that it works better out of the box (such as username/password).

 For other Store options please see the documentation.

+### Populating the MySQL database with sample data

 ### Using Stores
 `$store->assertPair('crisps', 'potato chips');` Create a relationship